IT Support Jobs in USA with Visa Sponsorship

 What is the difference between helpdesk support and enterprise IT support for sponsorship purposes?

-The distinction matters significantly for H-1B eligibility.
+The distinction matters significantly for H-1B visa eligibility.
 Basic helpdesk support involving password resets, software installation, and general troubleshooting is unlikely to qualify as a specialty occupation because it does not clearly require a bachelor's degree.
 Enterprise IT support involving complex systems administration, cloud infrastructure management, Active Directory architecture, or specialized application support across large environments is much more defensible.
 The job description must clearly document the technical depth and degree requirement.

 How can IT support professionals position their role as a specialty occupation for H-1B?